-For amounts owed of more than \$50.00, the monthly payment will be approximately 10% of the family's monthly adjusted income.
+For amounts owed of more than \$50.00, the monthly payment will be approximately 10% (but not greater than) of the family's monthly adjusted income.
 The APHA may make other payment arrangements as determined appropriate.

 Down Payment Requirement

 Prior to the execution of a repayment agreement, the owner or family must pay at least 10% of the balance owed to the APHA.